 Senegal: Expanding access to environmental finance - Reversing the decline in forest ecosystem services

-ii) Using information on the value of ecosystem services to guide the present revision of the tax system in Senegal, with a special emphasis on developing eco-taxes and rebates to provide financial incentives to encourage the sustainable use of forest ecosystem services and prevent urban and rural migration;
+- Using information on the value of ecosystem services to guide the revision of Senegal's tax system, with a special emphasis on developing eco-taxes and rebates to encourage the sustainable use of forest ecosystem services and prevent urban and rural migration;

-iii) Improving the ownership and participation of local communities, non governmental actors and the private sector in the revision of the forestry fiscal regime.
+- Improving the ownership and participation of local communities, non-governmental actors and the private sector in the revision of the forestry fiscal regime.

-- Saloum Delta designated as UNESCO World Heritage site in 2011.
+- The Saloum Delta was designated as a UNESCO World Heritage site in 2011.